Discover how CloudZero helps engineering and finance get on the same team — and unlock cloud cost intelligence to power cloud profitability

 Here's a little background to get us started.

 In 2015, Google donated Kubernetes to the Cloud Native Computing Foundation after designing, developing, and using it as BORG for almost a decade.
-RedHat, Amazon Web Services (AWS) and other vendors also contribute to the project.
+RedHat, Amazon Web Services (AWS), and other vendors are now contributing to the project.

 A few key features of Kubernetes include: